regras/pq-edhoc-tamarin/README.md

 Validation successful: 20 expected result(s) found.
 ```

-The reference execution used Ubuntu 24.04.4 LTS, four Intel Xeon Gold 6526Y CPU cores, and 64 GiB of RAM.
+The reference execution used Ubuntu 24.04.4 LTS, four Intel Xeon Gold 6526Y CPU cores, and a total of 64 GiB of available RAM.
 The complete verification took approximately 15 min 45.35 s.
 Runtime is hardware-dependent; the reproducible outcomes are the verified lemma results, not identical execution times.

 ## Run the models separately